-First Lady: I Remain Committed To Women Empowerment
+First Lady: I Remain Committed to Women Empowerment

 She also noted President Bola Tinubu’s unwavering determination to ensuring the inclusion of women in leadership roles.

-Mrs Tinubu expressed gratitude for the visit, highlighting President Tinubu administration’s priority to empowering women and ensure their active participation in decision-making at all levels.
+Mrs. Tinubu expressed gratitude for the visit, highlighting President Bola Tinubu administration’s priority to empowering women and ensure their active participation in decision-making at all levels.

 She emphasized the importance of recognizing and rewarding the tireless contributions of hardworking women in various sectors, stating that leadership positions held by women serve as a representation of other women across the country.

-Earlier in her remarks, Mrs. Adekayaoja thanked President Tinubu and the First Lady for their strong support in advancing the cause of women in the nation.
+Earlier in her remarks, Mrs. Afolashade Adekayaoja, thanked President Tinubu and the First Lady for their strong support in advancing the cause of women in the nation.

 She commended their ongoing efforts to place women in key leadership positions, where they can make significant contributions to national governance.